 The adipose tissue-specific proteome

-Adipose tissue (fat) is a highly specialized loose connective tissue mainly formed by adipocytes and has a number of physiological functions including storage of energy and secretion of hormones such as leptin.
+Adipose tissue (fat) is a highly specialized loose connective tissue mainly formed by adipocytes and has a number of physiological functions including the storage of energy and secretion of hormones such as leptin.
 Adipose tissue insulates and protects the organs.
 Fat is located around organs (visceral fat) and beneath the skin (subcutaneous).
-Transcriptome analysis shows that 74% (n=14491) of all human proteins (n=19670) are expressed in the adipose tissue and 212 of these genes show an elevated expression in adipose tissue compared to other tissue types.
+Transcriptome analysis shows that 70% (n=13999) of all human proteins (n=20090) are expressed in the adipose tissue and 216 of these genes show an elevated expression in the adipose tissue compared to other tissue types.

 The adipose tissue transcriptome

-Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the adipose tissue compared to other tissues.
+Distribution, on the other hand, visualizes how many genes have, or do not have, detectable levels (nTPM≥1) of transcribed mRNA molecules in the adipose tissue compared to other tissues.
 As evident in Table 1, all genes elevated in adipose tissue are categorized as:

 Table 1.
-Number of genes in the subdivided categories of elevated expression in adipose tissue.
+The number of genes in the subdivided categories of elevated expression in adipose tissue.

 Protein expression of genes elevated in adipose tissue